#302 · 3-26-26 · Catherinian Russia

 Nizhny Novgorod and the Sentimental Age

-This was the world that produced Elizaveta Protasova, and it was the world that Karamzin himself came from before he left for Moscow and then Europe.
-Their connection, if it was as deep as the literary traces suggest, would have been between two provincial sensibilities newly acquainted with the possibilities of Romantic feeling — a young man who would become the greatest Russian Sentimentalist, and a young woman whose interiority he found compelling enough to carry across decades of literary work.
+This was the world that produced Elizaveta Protasova, and the world Karamzin came from before he left for Moscow and then Europe.
+Their connection, if it ran as deep as the literary traces suggest, would have been between two provincial sensibilities newly acquainted with Romantic feeling.
 What she thought of him, whether the feeling was mutual, whether she knew what she meant to his developing artistic consciousness: all of this is lost.
+The woman who could not be adequately mourned became the emotional source of a literature devoted to mourning.

 Psychological Verdict